-Number and type of color channels in the PDF file
+Check number and type of color channels present in the PDF file

-Check for RGB and/or CMYK objects with embedded profiles
+Check RGB or CMYK objects containing embedded profiles

 Ignoring CMYK objects with embedded profiles

-When optimizing PDF files by means of standard queues in ZePrA, there are standard options:
+When optimizing PDF files via standard queues in ZePrA, the following alternatives are available in Auto Setup:

-Optimize Total Area Coverage: Limit the maximum total amount of color (TAC) without changing the color appearance
+Optimize Total Area Coverage (TAC): Limits the maximum total amount of color without changing the color appearance.

-Checking for overprinting CMY objects without black is quite rare situation.
-To maximum color stability in the printing process with rapid drying and ink savings, we recommend ColorLogic SaveInk queues for all jobs, whenever possible.
+Checking overprinting CMY objects without any black is a rather rare special case.
+Regarding high color stability during production, fast drying times, and ink savings, we recommend using ColorLogic’s SaveInk queues for as many print jobs as possible.

 However, if an overprinting object of a PDF file is composed of all CMY colors without any black, the resulting color impression from the overprinting object and the background may change after color optimization, due to the overprinting rules of the PDF standard.
 For an underlying object, the color of a channel is only completely visible if no color is present in the respective channel of the overprinting object.
 If an overprint object has just a slight amount of color in a channel, then only the color component of the upper (overprinting) object is visible.